Use these tips to maximize revenue at your next fundraising auction.

 Actively encourage donor engagement.

-One of the best ways to encourage engagement and generate some advance excitement for your auction is to host a peer-to-peer fundraising or ambassador campaign in the weeks leading up to it.
-Create promotional materials for the auction that explain your mission, recruit well-connected supporters to spread the word, and then let them loose!
+One of the best ways to encourage engagement and generate excitement for your auction is to host a peer-to-peer fundraising or ambassador campaign in the weeks leading up to your auction.
+Create promotional materials for the auction that explain your mission, recruit supporters to spread the word, and then let them loose!

 This strategy works especially well for live, silent, or virtual auctions held as part of a larger event like an annual gala or spring walkathon.
-During the event, take some time to honor your ambassadors, reward them for their fundraising and promotional help, and maybe have them complete a funny challenge or two.
+During the event, take some time to honor your ambassadors and reward them for their fundraising and promotional help.

-• Share instructions and rules in advance: You don’t want donors to feel confused about how the process works.
+• Share instructions and rules in advance: Be clear about how the bidding process works.
 Share instructions and rules in advance of the event and reiterate them before bidding starts.
 Even better, post the rules in places easily accessible like your website or fundraising page.

 • Procure great items: Desirable items can drive up bidding prices and engagement, resulting in more revenue for you.
-Connect with local businesses to secure popular items in your community.
-Be sure to refer to your donor personas to assess which types of items would be most enticing to your participants.
+Double the Donation’s guide to corporate sponsorships recommends connecting with local businesses to secure popular items in your community (and save your nonprofit its hard-earned funds).
+Remember to refer to your donor personas to assess which types of items would be most enticing to your participants.

 • Use mobile bidding software: Whether you’re hosting an in-person or virtual auction, mobile bidding software makes participation seamless and convenient.
 Participants can make bids directly from their mobile devices, anytime, anywhere.